 A normal consensual response involves the contralateral pupil constricting.

 Lack of a normal consensual response may suggest damage to one or both optic nerves or damage to the Edinger-Westphal nucleus.

 Fundoscopy is often difficult and requires patience.
 If in doubt, it is often best to arrange for a specialist to do this examination using equipment designed specifically for children.

 Assess the fundal reflex:

-An absent red reflex may indicate the presence of cataract, or in rare circumstances neuroblastoma.
+A white fundal reflex (leukocoria) may indicate the presence of cataract, or in rare circumstances retinoblastoma.